Parkers145/GridISPConfig/README.md

-# ThoughtSpace
+# Providing Commercial WordPress Hosting Using ISPConfig and The Threefold Grid

-This is space where I loosely keep track of things that i work on in a very disorganized manner, I welcome contribution, though be warned this is an extremely neuro divergent space.
+This is space where I am Working to develop the building blocks nessecary to develop a viable solution to reselling grid capacity. this initial deployment will be focused on providing wordpress hosting but the concepts will apply to many other tools that could be provided.